Healthcare Marketing Mistakes To Avoid

 An Ineffective Website.

 A website or blog is one of the first places people will visit when looking for information about your company.
+77% of patients begin their search for medical information and solutions on search engines.
 If your site isn’t optimized for search engines, visitors won’t find what they need.
 User experience matters, particularly when patients are suffering or need to make an appointment or gain information quickly.

 If a website hasn’t been updated or redesigned for a few years, it’s likely time for an upgrade.
 Make sure to hire a web design professional who understands accessibility and compliance rules in your particular industry or state.